rationalis-petra/hydra/README.md

 # Hydra
-A small interpreted, object-oriented language.
-Inspired by self & lisp, hydra aims to make development fun.
+A small interpreted, object-oriented language which is based off of self and lisp programming languages.
-A [wiki](https://github.com/rationalis-petra/hydra/wiki) is available, but everything is currently quite small.
+As far as documentation goes, I use the github [wiki](https://github.com/rationalis-petra/hydra/wiki), although this doesn't (currently) document all features.

-If you are looking at the source-code, the [readme-source](README_SOURCE.md) should help, being as there are relatively few comments.
+If you are looking through the source-code, the [readme-source](README_SOURCE.md) describes the reasoning behind the baisic file/class structure.

 ## Syntax
 Hydra syntax is extremely simple - the general form of a program is `(operation-to-perform value-1 value-2 ...)`.
 For example, and if statement: